saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/test-app-upgrades.md

 ## Supported Scenarios and Limitations

-While this feature provides a great deal of flexibility, there are certain limitations for the sake of maintaining the integrity and security of the testing environment.
-Notably, only apps stored in our internal storage can be installed; installations from external locations are not permitted and will throw an error, see [FAQ](#faq).
+While this feature provides a great deal of flexibility, there are certain limitations to ensure the integrity and security of the testing environment.
+Firstly, only apps uploaded to our Sauce Storage can be installed; installations from external locations are not permitted, see [FAQ](#faq).

-Moreover, we support specific scenarios which include upgrading apps to newer versions and installing additional apps or dependencies necessary for testing your main application.
-However, it is important to remember that app downgrades are not supported.
+In the context of the scenarios we support, these include upgrading apps to newer versions and installing additional apps or dependencies necessary for testing your main application.
+However, it's important to note that app downgrades are not a supported process.

+Another important consideration is logging.
+Upon the installation of a new app or dependency, we do not capture or provide logs for this newly installed entity.
+This includes network logs, device vitals, and crash logs.
+This is primarily because our logging system is designed to track the main app under test and adding additional apps mid-session could potentially muddle the clarity and focus of the logging data.

+Despite these limitations, the ability to install additional apps or upgrades mid-session significantly expands the scope and effectiveness of your testing process.
+It allows you to mimic real-world user behavior more accurately and test the resilience of your app in a broader set of scenarios.

 ## FAQ